Hafizalimi7/Portfolio/README.md

 # Porfolio Website

-Built from the ground up using React and Node.js
+Built from the ground up using React , Node.js and deploying on Netify

 Check it out on https://alimi-portfolio.netlify.app